• Skip to primary navigation

 Back Injury at Work

-Back injuries are among some of the most common and can be some of the most painful and debilitating medical problems a person will ever have to experience.
+Back injuries are among some of the most common and can be some of the most painful and debilitating medical problems a person will ever experience.
 Common work-related back injuries include:

 • Back spasms